 The length of your curtains is a make or break situation, so you should consider it with care.
 You have three main options:

-Sitting slightly above or below the window sill, short curtains are perfect for practicality – perhaps you’ve got kids, pets or obstructing furniture and you just want to keep your lovely made to measure curtains out of harm’s way.
+Dropping slightly above (1cm) or below (15cm) your window sill, short curtains are perfect for practicality.
+If you've got kids, pets or obstructing furniture around, a short fit is the best option for keeping your curtains out of harm's way.

-Ending just above the floor, this curtain length give your space an air of formal elegance.
+Ending just above the floor (1cm), this curtain length give your space an air of formal elegance.
 It makes sure that there are no breaks in the pattern that you’ve chosen.
-You could also allow your curtains to just kiss the floor, but this requires very precise measurements.
+You could also allow your curtains to just kiss the floor, but this requires more precise measurements.
 Floor length is the perfect option for lightweight cotton fabrics.

-If you’ve opted for curtains in velvet or jacquard, consider puddling or pooling them, where the fabric sits gently in a puddle on the floor.
-It’ll look effortlessly romantic and you can’t help but be drawn in to the texture of your curtains’ fabric.
-You’ll need to add an extra 5-15cm to your measurement, depending on how much of a puddle you want to create.
+If you’ve opted for curtains in a heavy fabric like velvet or jacquard, consider 'puddling' or 'pooling' them, where the fabric sits gently in a puddle on the floor.
+It looks effortlessly romantic, helps to highlight the textural detail of curtain fabrics.
+You’ll need to add an extra 10-20cm to your curtains' floor length, depending on how much of a puddle you want to create.

 Whatever length you choose, you must measure from the top of your curtain pole – this is why it’s important to have it fixed on the wall before you start measuring.